L. E. Dawson

-Lionel Edward Dawson (1887–1976) was a philatelist who won the Crawford Medal from the Royal Philatelic Society London for his paper on The One Anna and Two Annas Postage Stamps of India, 1854-55.
+Lionel Edward Dawson (1887–1976) was a philatelist who won the Crawford Medal from the Royal Philatelic Society London for the paper The One Anna and Two Annas Postage Stamps of India, 1854-55.
 He was an expert on the stamps of India and the Feudatory States and signed the Roll of Distinguished Philatelists in 1961.

-Dawson was the Editor of the Philatelic Journal of India between 1934 and 1944.
+Dawson was the editor of the Philatelic Journal of India from 1934 to 1944.
 In 1954 he delivered a paper to The Royal on "The Locally Printed Stamps of Tibet, 1912-1953" which was subsequently printed in The London Philatelist and in 1955 he won the Tilleard Medal from the society for his display of Indian Feudatory States.

 A photograph of L.E.
 Dawson in a tweed jacket appears on page 2 in the catalog of his collection sold by Robson Lowe on 9 November 1966.